 - Stir in the chocolate chips, and nuts if using.

-- Cook for 10 Minutes, and cool for 5+ Minutes.
+- Cook for 10 Minutes, and cool for at least 5 minutes.

 - ½ cup shortening and ½ cup unsalted butter, combined